Professor Jason Ralph

 DOI: 10.1093/irap/lcw002, Repository URL: http://eprints.whiterose.ac.uk/95961/

-The purpose of this article is to explore the development of a norm that emerged during a period of unqualified American hegemony - the Responsibility to Protect (R2P) - and, to ask what the rise of China means for R2P norm entrepreneurs like Australia.
+© The Author 2016.
+The purpose of this article is to explore the development of a norm that emerged during a period of unqualified American hegemony - the Responsibility to Protect (R2P) - and to ask what the rise of China means for R2P norm entrepreneurs like Australia.
 It argues that by underpinning great power identity claims, which are instantiated by the assertion of normative positions occasionally at odds with liberal states, the rise of China has helped to highlight the contested nature of the R2P norm, in particular the license it notionally gives to the pursuit of externally imposed regime change.
-Drawing an innovative combination of critical constructivism and philosophical pragmatism the paper argues that liberal states can better promote R2P in this increasingly pluralist international order by adopting a pragmatic approach to norm diffusion.
-This balances the demands of a dialogue that is sensitive to Chinese concerns with the defense of the substantive core of the norm, human protection.
-It is further argued that Australia’s geopolitical position to Chinese power and an embedded identity narrative of Australia as a ‘middle power’ demonstrates a potential to act as a pragmatic norm entrepreneur.
-Indeed, Australia’s recent activity on the UN Security Council can be characterized in these terms.
+Drawing on an innovative combination of critical constructivism and philosophical pragmatism the paper argues that liberal states can better promote R2P in this increasingly pluralist international order by adopting a pragmatic approach to norm diffusion.
+This balances the demands of a dialog that is sensitive to Chinese concerns with the defense of the substantive core of the norm, human protection.
+It is further argued that Australia's geopolitical position to Chinese power and an embedded identity narrative of Australia as a 'middle power' demonstrates a potential to act as a pragmatic norm entrepreneur.
+Indeed, Australia's recent activity on the UN Security Council can be characterized in these terms.

 ‘Legitimacy Faultlines in International Society.
 The Responsibility to Protect and Prosecute after Libya’, Review of International Studies, 41.3 (2015), 553-573,